SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/tutorials/ChatOps_Tutorials_Chat_Notification.md

    ![ChatIntegration Examples ChatsExample Memory file](~/user-guide/images/chatops_notification_02_002.png)

-1. Execute the *Send Chat Notification Example* script, select the chat ID, and configure the notification you want to send.
+1. Execute the *Send Chat Notification Example* script.
+Select the chat ID, enter the notification you want to send, and click *Execute now*.

    ![ChatIntegration Examples Send Chat Notification](~/user-guide/images/chatops_notification_02_003.png)

 1. Click *Close* to exit the *Send Chat Notification Example* window.

-The notification should not appear in the DataMiner chat.
+1. Verify that the notification was received in the DataMiner chat.

 ## Step 4: Configure a Correlation rule triggered by a specific alarm to send the chat notification